Seahawks offensive coordinator Brian Schottenheimer says ‘I need to do a better job’

 - Report: Russell Wilson's future with Seahawks 'remains uncertain'

-Schottenheimer reviewed the first two weeks and said “it you look at week one, I got away from the running game a little bit too fast (when Seattle had just 16 rushing attempts and 14 by the tailbacks).
+Schottenheimer reviewed the first two weeks and said “if you look at week one, I got away from the running game a little bit too fast (when Seattle had just 16 rushing attempts and 14 by the tailbacks).
 This week, having only six plays in the third quarter, again that was just one of those deals where not converting third downs (made it hard to get more runs).

 “The cool thing that I said to the guys is this — we know what the issues are.
 So when you know what the issues are you can address them, you can fix them, you can emphasize them.
 It’s time of possession, it’s third downs, it’s sacks.
 If I was standing up there or if we as a staff looking at them saying ‘we really don’t know what the issues are, we are just struggling’ — that’s not the case.
 We know what we need to clean up, we have been emphasizing that.
 We started last week with the red zone and we did a nice job in the red zone this week, so I think we will find our rhythm again this week.
 But we know we need to be better — nobody likes sitting here at 0-2 and we are competing to do that.’’